 - Complete Job Data Update form to correct hire date, and submit case on behalf of employee via Ask UCPath Center button

 - Obtain a signed State Oath of Allegiance from the employee.

 - Send the completed original forms to the Central Payroll office via AggieService or email.

-- Departments are required to advise employees of the following:
+- Service Channels are required to advise employees of the following:

 - Damage payments are subject to federal, state, and FICA withholding deductions.
 Vacation or other benefits, not including sick leave, accrued prior to signing the Oath must be included.

 - If the employee has been paid UCRP eligible salary prior to the Oath being signed, UCRP deductions made by the employee, if any, will be refunded.
 This determination will be made by Central Payroll.